Tag: justice

 For whom will you die?
 Your child?
 Your parent?
 Your next door neighbor?
 A murderer?
 Your nation?
 Your state?

 At some point in history, someone responded “yes” to at least one of these.
-A number of these are conscious choices.
-Others were forced upon people.
-Others were an unthought response from the .
+A number of these are conscious choices. were forced upon people.
+Others were an unthought response from the heart.

 Most people will not die for someone they do not know.
 Many soldiers have died for their country, and many have died to protect their fellow soldier.
 Some soldiers have died to protect innocent people about to be harmed by those irreparably changed by war.

 Yet, there is this strange point at which we appreciate the just and righteous.
-Take Joseph, husband of Mary, (earthly) of Jesus. δίκαιος [dikaios] is used to describe Joseph.
-It also is the same that says is the kind of person no one would die for.
+Take Joseph, husband of Mary, (earthly) father of . δίκαιος [dikaios] is used to describe Joseph.
+It also is the same word that Paul says is the kind of person no one would die for.

 Joseph—long revered for his just, obedient, and merciful behavior toward Mary—would not be a person that others would die for.
 That just doesn’t seem like that could be true.
 On the other hand, if we had to choose between a person who confronted us with our unrighteous behavior versus someone who never said a bad thing about us (and all other things being the same)…who would we choose?